CoopCodes/Obsidian/Main/CryptoFix UI/CryptoFix UI UX Project.md

 			- Example: For the navbar, there is not enough whitespace for the links.
 So we can add a hamburger menu, and the **non-important** links can go in the dropdown.
 However, the important links, such as the **Login & CTA Button**, can stay outside, for easy access to the user. *[[CryptoFix UI UX Project#Navigation Tablet Design|Navigation Tablet Design]]*
 		4. If a component has been changed during this process, add a *Tablet* prefix after the existing name.
 And display it in the Design System.
 		5. If you have changed text sizes, you should create a new text style in the design system, this is often done using the following:
 			1. Create 3 different Text Style Schemes, Desktop, Tablet, and Mobile.
-Enter the new te
+Enter the new text sizes into this.